CULPRITCHAOS/Interlock/README.md

 Interlock is a safety certification and failure-survivability system for AI infrastructure.
 It predicts failures, intervenes before collapse, and produces cryptographically verifiable evidence of system behavior under stress.

+### 💡 Why Interlock?

+Every AI company is one hallucination away from a lawsuit.

+Standard circuit breakers only check if the server is up — they return HTTP 200 when your LLM confidently gives the wrong answer.
+Your users trust it.
+Your system logged "success."
+And you're liable.

+**Interlock is different.** It tracks AI confidence, refuses to serve low-certainty responses, and produces cryptographically signed audit trails of every intervention.
+You get evidence, not apologies.

+> 🤝 **Looking for pilot partners**: If you're running RAG, vector DBs, or LLMs in production and want to test Interlock in shadow mode (free, no risk), [reach out](mailto:13culprit@gmail.com).

 ✅ **7 Integrations** &nbsp;|&nbsp; ✅ **TS + Python** &nbsp;|&nbsp; ✅ **Stress Chamber Proof** &nbsp;|&nbsp; ✅ **Certification Classes I–V**

 [![Test and Certify](https://github.com/CULPRITCHAOS/Interlock/actions/workflows/test-and-certify.yml/badge.svg)](https://github.com/CULPRITCHAOS/Interlock/actions/workflows/test-and-certify.yml)